ai/size-limit/README.md

   that use their own bundler or small npm libraries with many files.
 * Can calculate **the time** it would take a browser to download and **execute** your JS.
 Time is a much more accurate and understandable metric compared to the size in bytes.
-Additionally, you can customize it via config for every check with network speed, latency and so on.
+Additionally, you can [customize time plugin] via config for every check with network speed, latency and so on.
 * Calculations include **all dependencies and polyfills** used in your JS.